Skip to content

 Billabong icon

-• Provide a variety of water depths throughout the forest to provide feeding, foraging and refuge habitat for frogs, turtles and waterbirds, including colonial nesting species and access to breeding habitat for small-bodied native fish
+• Maintain a variety of water depths across the floodplain wetlands to provide feeding, foraging, and refuge habitat for frogs, fish, turtles, and waterbirds, including juvenile colonial nesting species

 Fish icon